German writer, editor, and publicist (b. 6 April 1869 in Baden-Baden ; d. 19 October 1942 in Theresienstadt), born Paul Nikolaus Cossmann.

 Correspondence with Tchaikovsky

-One letter from Tchaikovsky to Paul Cossmann has survived, dating from 1889, and is available in an English translation on this website:
+One letter from Tchaikovsky to Paul Cossmann has survived, dating from 1889, and has been translated into English on this website:

 Notes and References